Local Zeta Functions for Non-degenerate Laurent Polynomials Over p-adic Fields: Newton Polytopes, Non-degeneracy Conditions and Toric Manifolds

 \section{Newton Polytopes, Non-degeneracy Conditions and Toric Manifolds}

-In this section, we review some basic results on toric manifolds, toric compactifications and resolution of singularities of Laurent polynomials over a local field of characteristic zero.
-The results needed here are variations of the ones given in \cite{KH1}-\cite{KH2}, \cite{Var1}-\cite{Var2} or \cite{O} in the Archimedean setting.
+In this section, we review some basic results on toric manifolds, and non-degeneracy conditions for Laurent polynomials over a local field of characteristic zero.
+The results needed here are variations of the ones given in \cite{KH1}-\cite{KH2}, \cite{O}, in the Archimedean setting.
 The material needed to adapt these results to the $p$-adic setting can be found in \cite{I2}, \cite{Ser}.